ChetanBorkar14/MU-CP-CODES/README.md

 ## BITWISE OPERATOR

 06. Write a C program to convert decimal to binary number system using bitwise operator.
-07. Write a C program to rotate bits of a given number.
-08. Write a C program to count total zeros and ones in a binary number.
+07. Write a C program to count total zeros and ones in a binary number.
-09. Write a C program to check whether a number is even or odd using bitwise operator.
+08. Write a C program to check whether a number is even or odd using bitwise operator.

 ## CONDITIONAL OPERATOR

-10. Write a C program to find maximum between three numbers using conditional operator.
+09. Write a C program to find maximum between three numbers using conditional operator.
-11. Write a C program to check whether year is leap year or not using conditional operator.

 ## IF ELSE
-12. Write a C program to find maximum between two numbers.
+10. Write a C program to find maximum between two numbers.
-13. Write a C program to check whether a number is negative, positive or zero.
+11. Write a C program to check whether a number is negative, positive or zero.

 ## SWITCH STATEMENT
-14. Write a C program to create Simple Calculator using switch case.
+12. Write a C program to create Simple Calculator using switch case.

 ## WHILE LOOPS
-15. Write a C program to print all natural numbers in reverse (from n to 1). – using while loop
-16. Write a C program to print all even numbers between 1 to 100. – using while loop
+13. Write a C program to print all even numbers between 1 to 100. – using while loop

 ## DO WHILE LOOPS
 17. Write a C program to count number of digits in a number.